gene-git/dmarc_report/README.md

 ### New

  - *-ifd, --inp_file_disp*
-   Input file disposition options.
-   If set then all input files (xml, compressed xml and any kept eml files) are moved to directory specified by *inp_files_save_dir*.
+   Input file disposition options one of : none,save,delete If set to save then all input files (xml, compressed xml and any kept eml files) are moved to directory specified by *inp_files_save_dir*.